Center Parc Stadium: Stadium firsts

 The stadium's first event was the 2017 Corky Kell Classic, a series of high school football games, on August 18 and 19, 2017.
 The first Panthers home game in the stadium was on August 31, 2017, a 17–10 loss to the Tennessee State Tigers in front of an announced sellout crowd of 24,333.
-Georgia State's first home victory at Center Parc Stadium came on October 26, 2017 with a 21–13 victory over the South Alabama Jaguars.
+Georgia State's first home victory at Center Parc Stadium came on October 26, 2017, with a 21–13 victory over the South Alabama Jaguars.

-Foo Fighters played the first concert at Center Parc Stadium on April 28, 2018 as part of the Concrete and Gold Tour.
+Foo Fighters played the first concert at Center Parc Stadium on April 28, 2018, as part of the Concrete and Gold Tour.

-The Legends' first home game was played on February 24, 2019 against the Birmingham Iron, where they lost 28-12.
+The Legends' first home game was played on February 24, 2019, against the Birmingham Iron, where they lost 28–12.

-On September 10, 2022, Georgia State hosted a Power 5 conference school for the first time in the Panther's history.
-The game was a 35-28 loss to the North Carolina Tar Heels.
+On September 10, 2022, Georgia State hosted a Power 5 conference school for the first time in the Panthers' history.
+The game was a 35–28 loss to the North Carolina Tar Heels.

+On September 14, 2024, Georgia State defeated the Vanderbilt Commodores out of the Southeastern Conference (SEC) 36–32 at Center Parc Stadium.
+It was Georgia State's first time hosting an SEC opponent, and their first victory against an SEC team since beating the Tennessee Volunteers on the road in 2019.
+Incidentally, Vanderbilt would go on to beat the then top ranked Alabama Crimson Tide three weeks later.

 Other events

 In 2018, Center Parc Stadium became the new neutral home of the MEAC/SWAC Challenge.

 On May 7, 2019, the Georgia High School Association (GHSA) announced that the football championships would be moved from Mercedes-Benz Stadium to Center Parc Stadium starting in the 2019 season, citing the higher costs of renting Mercedes-Benz Stadium compared to the former Georgia Dome.
-The GHSA's two years at Mercedes-Benz Stadium were also marred by logistical issues, with the six of the eight 2017 championship games postponed and moved to school sites due to a winter storm hitting Atlanta on the weekend of the championships, and the 2018 championships were moved to mid-week due to Major League Soccer's Atlanta United FC hosting MLS Cup 2018 on December 8.
+The GHSA's first two years at Mercedes-Benz Stadium were also marred by logistical issues, with the six of the eight 2017 championship games postponed and moved to school sites due to a winter storm hitting Atlanta on the weekend of the championships, and the 2018 championships were moved to mid-week due to Major League Soccer's Atlanta United FC hosting MLS Cup 2018 on December 8.
+In December 2022, the GHSA and the Atlanta Falcons reached a three-year agreement, starting in the 2023 season, to bring the football championships back to Mercedes-Benz Stadium.

+Drum Corps International has hosted the annual DCI Southeastern Championship at Center Parc Stadium since 2022.